 We choose the DC Brick as a representative throughout this tutorial.
 It is however easily possible to transfer the concepts shown to other Bricks.
 Click here for an overview of all available Bricks.

 To test the DC Brick you need to have the Brick Daemon and the Brick Viewer installed (for installation guides click here and here).
 The Brick Viewer has to be connected to the Brick Daemon, click the "Connect" button in Brick Viewer to ensure this.

 The Brick Daemon is a bridge between the Bricks/Bricklets and the programming language specific API bindings.
-The Brick Viewer provides a graphical interface for testing purposes.
+It provides a graphical interface for testing purposes.

 After the installation you are ready to tinker!
-Take the DC Brick and connect a motor and a battery as shown the picture below (you can of course also use a power supply instead of the battery or e.g. a Servo Brick and a servo instead of the DC Brick and a motor):
+Take the DC Brick and connect a motor and a battery, as shown the picture below.
+Of course you can also use a power supply instead of the battery or e.g. a Servo Brick and a servo instead of the DC Brick and a motor:

 Now connect the Brick to the PC over USB, you should see a new tab named "DC Brick" in the Brick Viewer after a moment.
 Select this tab.
-Your Brick Viewer now looks as depicted below:
+Your Brick Viewer should now show the interface depicted below: